 Execute exhaustive research to gauge the applicability of the technology to your business and make sure it can address your issues.
 Generally, CIOs opt for ledger technology for a number of reasons, e.g. to securely manage and operate with massive data, to establish greater transparency of processes, to create a trustless environment, etc. If some of these points click with you and your objectives, then you can confidently proceed further with blockchain.

-If you find it a bit challenging to properly analyze the feasibility and potential of blockchain in your domain, reach out to professionals within the field of expertise.
+If you find it a bit challenging to properly analyze the feasibility and potential of blockchain in your domain, reach out to consulting services within the field of expertise.
 They will do the hard work for you and provide answers to the most controversial questions.

 To use or not to use?
 Discover the cases where you should implement blockchain

 Enterprise blockchain apps cannot function independently — on the contrary, they need to be in sync with already existing legacy systems, apps, and data sets.